Streaming Architecture

 Iteration(n) | iteration |

-The JavaScript frontend handles streaming via WebSocket:
+The TypeScript frontend handles streaming via WebSocket:

 - state.js - Manages streaming state (